Architect – Philip Mercer B.Arch ARIBA RIAS

 Development Director – David Broadfoot MBE.,

 Educated at Merchiston Castle School in Edinburgh, David initially worked for the BBC before entering the Royal Military Academy Sandhurst.
 He was commissioned into The Gordon Highlanders in 1974.
 After a long and distinguished career during which he travelled the world and was awarded the MBE, he retired as a Lt Col in 2006.
 From 2006 to 2010 he ran Cawdor Castle and from 2011 to 2013 was the Director at Glamis Castle.
-As a freelance consultant he organises and hosts events and has recently run the Clan Mackenzie International Gathering.
-He is now President of Clan Mackenzie UK and was appointed Development Director for the £10 million Pluscarden Abbey appeal in July 2015.
+As a freelance consultant, he organises and hosts events and has recently run the Clan Mackenzie International Gathering.
+He was appointed Development Director for the £1.4million scheme in July 2015.

-The Pluscarden 1230 Pilgrimage Advisor – Professor Phillip Adamo
+Advisor on all Pilgrimage Matters – Professor Phillip Adamo

-Director of Honors and Associate Professor of History and Medieval Studies at Augsburg College, Minneapolis, U.S.A., who has written extensively on the thirteenth-century, French monastic order known as the Caulites.
+A former Professor of History at Augsburg College, Minneapolis, U.S.A., who has written extensively on the thirteenth-century, French monastic order known as the Caulites.
 His dissertation on the formation of the Caulite Order won the Ohio Academy of History Dissertation Award in 2001.
-His book, New Monks in Old Habits: The Formation of the Caulite Monastic Order, 1193-1267, was published in 2014 by the Pontifical Institute of Medieaval Studies in Toronto.
+His book, New Monks in Old Habits: The Formation of the Caulite Monastic Order, 1193-1267, was published in 2014 by the Pontifical Institute of Mediaeval Studies in Toronto.
 He collaborated with Joseph H. Lynch on the second edition of The Medieval Church: A Brief History (Routledge, 2013).
 Philip joined the team in November 2015, following a meeting with David Broadfoot.
-Phillip will offer a course on pilgrimage at Augsburg College to run during May and June 2017 which will culminate in students taking part on one of the legs of the Pluscarden 1230 Pilgrimage.